 The 3D-printed Liberty of Poetry replica and the additional 3D-printed replicas for the other museum display case took close to 200 person-hours to paint and install.
 The Kent State student paint team included Tetta Askeland, Emma Hisrich, Samantha Catone, Brian Seckfort and Travis Williams, along with Alex Barnhart and Steve Sawicki who created and painted the display risers.
 The installation team included J.R.
 Campbell, Josh Talbott, Rob Clements, Tetta Askeland, Alex Barnhart, Steve Sawicki, and me.
 The students and I were responsible for caulking and blending the paint on the seams once it was installed.
 We used Alex® Plus paintable caulking to fill the seams onsite once the statue had been assembled.

 The Sisters in Liberty exhibit will be on display at the Ellis Island National Immigration Museum through April 26, 2020.
+[Update – the exhibition has been extended through the summer of 2020.]
 For more information about the exhibit and the innovative collaborative project, please visit listeningtoliberty.com.
 If you would like to learn more about the products we used to prime and paint the 3D printed replica of the Liberty of Poetry statue, explore the Scenic Products page and the Scenic Paints page on the Rosco website: www.rosco.com.